Staff & Committees

 Core Team

-The Core Team is a smaller, more active group within the Advisory Team that meets more frequently to provide strategic guidance.
-This team supports major decision-making, helps shape organizational direction, and works closely with staff on advancing high-level initiatives.
+The Core Team is a small, nimble group that meets regularly to provide strategic guidance and support major decision-making, help shape organizational direction, and work closely with staff to advance high-level initiatives.

 Katie Christie – Alaska Department of Fish and Game